faraz2079/K8s-ElasticSearchRAM/README.md

 1. **JVM heap** — controlled by `ES_HEAP_SIZE`.
 Used for indexes, query caches, aggregations.
 2. **OS page cache** — Lucene MMap'd segment files cached by the kernel.
 Grows with indexed data.

 The heap is configured as **static** (`-Xms == -Xmx`), so the full heap is pre-committed at pod startup.
-This means RAM usage is high immediately — no warm-up period needed.
-At `ES_HEAP_SIZE=16g` on a 45 GiB node, RAM sits at ~80% before a single document is indexed.
+RAM usage is high immediately — at `ES_HEAP_SIZE=16g` on a 45 GiB node, RAM sits at ~80% before a single document is indexed.

+An optional `--warmup` phase runs workers at full throttle for N minutes before the timed experiment begins.
+This lets OS page cache and query caches fill before the P-controller takes over.
+The experiment timer only starts after warmup completes, so `--duration` always reflects actual experiment time.

 `fire-load.py` then runs a P-controller that throttles write throughput to hold RAM near the configured target: